-- Work & gain knowledge of real time business environment. - > Explore the various functional areas and analyze how theoretical concepts taught are applied in real life situations. - ➤ Analyze best practices, system, processes, procedures and policies of a company/industry in different functional areas and bring forward the deviations. - > Develop skills in report writing through data collection, data analysis, data extraction, and presentation and draw lessons vis-à-vis firm or company.
+- a) Work & gain knowledge of real Media world. - b) Explore the various functional areas and analyze how theoretical concepts taught are applied in real situations. - c) Analyze best practices, system, processes, procedures and policies of a company/industry in different functional areas and bring forward the deviations. - d) Develop skills in report writing through data collection, data analysis, data extraction, and presentation and draw lessons vis-à-vis firm or company are where you are doing Summer Training in respect of print and electronic media.
+At the end of 'Summer Training' the students are to submit a written report in the standardized format and guidelines given to the students.